Today we venture off the trail and onto roads less traveled to explore the emerging genre of gravel road racing.

 Cyclocross bikes are commonly used for gravel racing, but is a more purpose-built machine needed?

 Does such a bike exist?
 For some it’s called a cyclocross bike.
 Others are advocating for a more dedicated vehicle.

-There are a handful of gravel grinders that are shaping the future of this sport.
+There are a number of gravel events in the US that are shaping the future of this sport.
 The Trans-Iowa test racers ability to endure more than 300 miles of Iowan farm roads.
 In Minnesota, the Almanzo 100 now draws more than 1,000 racers (Challenge even developed a tire bearing the event’s name).
 The Dirty Kanza 200, a 200-mile gravel road race through the Flint Hills east central Kansas, sits between these two events in terms of difficulty and the number of participants.
 It’s a Goldilock’s event of sorts.
 It is hard, but not impossible—even while you’re struggling to turn the pedals over into 20mph headwinds and stay hydrated despite blistering temperatures and oppressive humidity, you can still enjoy the rolling hills and prairie skies.